daisy20170101/SeisSol_Cookbook/tpv5.rst

 =========

 TPV5 is the first SCEC benchmark.
-It has spontaneous rupture on a vertical strike-slip fault in a homogeneous halfspace.
+It has spontaneous rupture on a **vertical strike-slip fault in a homogeneous halfspace**.
 There are slightly heterogeneous initial stress conditions.
 The earthquake rupture is artificially nucleated in a square zone at the center of the fault surface.
 The rupture then spontaneously propagates over the rest of the